Mevagissey Village: Is It Worth Visiting?

 Mevagissey village is worth visiting, but I would only recommend it with the right expectations.
 For me, this is one of those Cornish harbour villages that works best as a well-timed stop rather than a grand day out.
 You go for the harbour, the feel of the place, a wander, something to eat, and maybe one extra.
 Do that, and it usually lands well.
 Expect a big, easy, all-day destination with loads going on, and it can feel smaller and fussier than you hoped.

 That is the key to the place.
 Mevagissey is a proper working harbour village on the south coast of Cornwall, just south of St Austell, and it still feels like a real place first and a visitor stop second.
-If a friend asked me whether to go, I would say yes, but I would tell them to think of it as a harbour wander, lunch stop or half-day addition.
-I would not build a whole Cornwall day around it unless I was pairing it with something nearby.
+The harbour authority describes it as Cornwall’s second-largest fishing port, which is part of why it does not feel purely decorative.

 What Mevagissey feels like when you arrive